ThinkBigAnalytics/scalding-workshop/Workshop.md

 	  --dividends data/dividends/AAPL.csv \
 	  --output output/AAPL-stocks-dividends-join.txt

-Note that we need to input sources, we use flags `--stocks` and `--dividends` for them.
+Note that we need to two input sources, so we use flags `--stocks` and `--dividends` for them, instead of `--input`.

 ### Further Exploration